WFTDA Championships

 The International Women's Flat Track Derby Association Championships ("WFTDA Championships" or "Champs" for short) are the leading competition for roller derby leagues.

-The Championships are organised by the Women's Flat Track Derby Association (WFTDA).
-They originated in 2006 as the National WFTDA Championship.
-The "Dust Devil" tournament was contested in front of several thousand fans in Tucson, Arizona.
+The Championships are organized by the Women's Flat Track Derby Association (WFTDA).
+They originated in 2007 as the Inaugural National WFTDA Championship "Texas Shootout" held in Austin, Texas.
+Previously the "Dust Devil" tournament in 2006 featured teams from across the US, was held in front of several thousand fans in Tucson, Arizona.
 This was the first multi-league flat track roller derby tournament.
-In 2017, the final game of the tournament will be broadcast live on ESPN2.

 In 2019, the Championships were hosted outside the United States for the first time, in Montreal, Canada.
+2026 will mark the first Championships held outside of North America, taking place in Europe.

 Format

 In 2007, Western and Eastern Region Tournaments were held in order to determine qualifiers for the "Texas Shootout" National Championship, held in Austin, Texas.
 By 2010, with leagues in Canada and the United Kingdom also enjoying membership of the WFTDA, "National" was dropped from the title of the contest.

 Through the 2012 WFTDA season, the WFTDA was divided into regions based on geography.
 Each region held a tournament contested by its top ten leagues: the Eastern (2007–2012), North Central (2009–2012), South Central (2009–2012) and Western (2007–2012) Regional Tournaments.
 The top three leagues from each of these four tournaments qualified for the Championships.
 Together, the qualifying tournaments and Championships were termed the "Big 5".

 From 2013 through 2016, full WFTDA members were eligible for ranking in one of the association's three divisions.
 Division 1 comprised the top 40-ranked teams in the WFTDA, and the top 40 teams that met eligibility requirements based on the June 30 rankings of that year were invited to Division 1 Playoffs, and were divided into four playoff tournaments (10 per tournament) using an S-curve for seeding.
 Participants in Division 1 Playoffs were not required to be current members of Division 1, as long as they meet ranking and other requirements.
 The teams that finished first through third at each Division 1 Tournament then moved on to the WFTDA Championship tournament.
 Division 2 comprised the teams ranked 41 through 100, and the next 20 teams overall that meet requirements after the 40 confirmed Division 1 playoff participants were then invited to Division 2 Playoffs, divided into two playoff tournaments.
 The top 2 teams of each Division 2 Tournament then played each other at the WFTDA Championship Tournament, with the winner crowned the Division 2 champion.
 Through 2014, Division 3 comprised all ranked teams from 101 on, and there are no Division 3 Playoffs.

 Starting with the 2017 season, the top 36 teams compete in three Division 1 Playoff Tournaments, and the top four finishers from each tournament go on to the WFTDA Championship Tournament.
 The next 16 eligible teams compete in a single Division 2 Playoff Tournament, with the winner crowned the Division 2 champion.

 Since 2008, the winner of the Championships has been awarded the Hydra Trophy.